 perfectly located for exploring all of North Wales’ wonders

-firstly there are the castles – with three being UNESCO World Heritage Sites.
+Firstly there are the castles and four of those are UNESCO World Heritage Sites.
 According to Historic Britain there are 6oo castles in Wales, yes that’s right – 600!
 That’s a lot of turret gazing….

-medieval majesty of Conwy Castle, which so impressed Thomas Telford he built a suspension bridge to match it’s magnificence
+There’s the medieval majesty of Conwy Castle, which so impressed Thomas Telford he built a suspension bridge to match it’s magnificence.

 Then there’s Caernarfon with it’s polygonal towers and military museum.
 A formidable fortress which also hosted Prince Charles’ Investiture in 1969 which attracted a worldwide audience of 500million.

-Also on our list is Beaumaris, Harlech, Dolwyddelan and Gwydir – if castles are your bag then we have a glut of them nearby!
-Visit Cadw to find out about all our historic buildings (btw Cadw is a Welsh word meaning ‘to keep’ or ‘to protect’)
+Also on our list are Beaumaris, Harlech, Dolwyddelan and Gwydir.
+So if castles are your bag then we have a glut of them nearby!
+Visit Cadw to find out about all our historic buildings (btw Cadw a lovely welsh word in our view, meaning ‘to keep’ or ‘to protect’).

 Art at the Oak

-it all started in 1844 when the great painter David Cox decided to spend all his summers in Betws and came to stay at the Oak.
+It all started in 1844 when landscape painter David Cox decided to spend all his summers in Betws and came to stay right here at the Oak.
 By 1881 Betws & the Conwy Valley was at the peak of its fame as a home and resort for large numbers of professional and amateur artists.

 Today a signboard Cox painted still hangs over the fireplace in the Lounge and many other artists work adorn the walls throughout the building.
-We continue to comission art by local makers and painters and are a proud member of Arts and Busines Cymru who promote and develop partnerships throughout Wales, ensuring the rich benefits of our artsitsic heritage continues to inspire future generations
+We are also proud member of Arts and Busines Cymru.
+A charity who promote and develop partnerships throughout Wales, ensuring the rich benefits of our artsitsic heritage continues to inspire future generations.